Itera/docker-intro-workshop/jupyter_notebook/README.md

 Open it in a browser and you should be able to see our notebook.

-Try solving the first task by pasting the the following code into the cell:
+Try solving the first task by pasting the the following code into the cell and and click the Run button:
 ```python
 import pandas as pd
 import random